Lyme disease is a serious infection spread by a bite from a deer tick.

 • Stay out of wooded areas with high grass and leaf litter.

-• Do daily full-body tick checks after being outdoors.
+• Do daily full-body tick checks on yourself and on your children after being outdoors.
 Young ticks can be smaller than a pencil point, so check your body thoroughly.

-• Removing ticks from your skin within 24 hours will prevent Lyme disease.
+• Removing ticks from your skin within 36 hours will likely prevent Lyme disease.

 Call your doctor if...